covid-at-home/covid-at-home/shopping.md

 * **Medical mask, preferably N95** (a few EUR/USD) ([example](https://www.amazon.de/dp/B0856T8DC2))
    > ![](/images/mask.png)
    >
-   > FFP2 or FFP3 respirators (valved or non-valved versions) are also recommended.
+   > FFP2 or FFP3 respirators are also recommended.
 A regular face mask (surgical or procedural) is better than nothing if you cannot get a respirator.
+Note that the respirators come in version with and without a valve.
+The valve (often a round plastic thingy) lets out the exhaled air unfiltered.
+This is finy if you're spraypainting, and it may be fine if you are protecting a know healthy person from a know sick person, but under no circumstances shouldteh sick wear a version with a valve.

 * **Gown / raincoat** (a few EUR/USD) ([example](https://www.amazon.de/dp/B07DFDFFRX))